Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``--name “STRING”``
-       - What component-set container will be called in the command center and studio.
+       - What you want to call the component-set container.
+The name will appear in the command center and studio.
-     * - ``--url-ref “LOWERCASE STRING”``
+     * - ``--url-ref “STRING”``
        - What the tool will be referenced by in URLs.
-For example: https://urltoexperience.com/url-ref.
+For example: urltoexperience.com/url-ref or ic/url-ref.
+It can contain only lowercase letters, numbers, and dashes.
      * - ``-path, --icon-file “FILE PATH”``
        - The absolute path where the icon  SVG file is located.
 For example: C:/Users/User/Desktop/Folder/icon.SVG.
      * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
        - Returns a table with the requested JSON values.
-For example: ``--format "{id}, {urlRef}"``
+For example: ``--format "{id}, {createdBy}"``
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--table``